Must-see exhibitions in the Midlands

 The Gorgeous Nothings: Flowers at Chatsworth

-Celebrate the blooming of spring in this exhibition inspired by Chatsworth's estate, and the people who have transformed it into a botanical treasure trove over the last 600 years.
+Celebrate the blooming of summer flowers in this exhibition inspired by Chatsworth's estate, and the people who have transformed it into a botanical treasure trove over the last 600 years.
 Both historical and contemporary works of art from the Devonshire Collections and on loan from major museums reveal the power and endurance of nature.